 Most people do have some limited bruising after gynecomastia surgery.
 This usually improves in about 7 to 10 days.

 Twilight anesthesia involves an IV through which you receive medication that helps you relax.
 You will be awake for the surgery and will be able to speak.

 This depends on how fast you heal and what type of exercise you want to do.
-Most patients with level I or level II gynecomastia to begin mild exercise in two to four weeks.
+Most patients with level I or level II gynecomastia begin mild exercise in two to four weeks.
 After level III gynecomastia surgery, patients may need to wait four to six weeks before exercising.

 Most incisions heal very well.
 Usually, scars mature and become less visible in about six months to one year.

 A number of drugs list gynecomastia as a side effect.
 Although the cause of gynecomastia in individual patients is usually never known, if you are currently taking any of these drugs, you may be more susceptible to developing gynecomastia.